By Khoshal Latifzai • May 22, 2026

 Adipose-derived stem cells can be harvested in substantial quantities with little patient discomfort compared to bone marrow procedures.
 While both sources show therapeutic potential, adipose tissue offers practical advantages in yield and accessibility for many patients.

-The treatment involves harvesting cells from fat tissue, concentrating them using advanced processing techniques, and precisely injecting them into the knee joint.
+The therapy involves harvesting cells from fat tissue, concentrating them using advanced processing techniques, and precisely injecting them into the knee joint.
 These cells then release anti-inflammatory factors, promote blood vessel formation, and support cartilage regeneration through natural biological mechanisms.

-RMRM’s Integrative Treatment Approach (NEW SECTION)
+RMRM’s Integrative Therapy Approach (NEW SECTION)

 Platelet-Rich Plasma (PRP): Concentrated blood platelets rich in growth factors that stimulate native stem cells, reduce inflammation, and enhance transplanted cell survival.
 Studies show PRP provides pain relief lasting 12 months or longer.